philipkrueck/homelab/README.md

 ## Setup

+I want my homelab to run on various types of Kubernetes setups.

+I'm currently running my cluster on a simple single VM [k3s](), but planning to switch to the multi-node setup soon.
+I've documented both setup options below.

+### Multi-node kubeadm setup

-I'm currently running the cluster on 2 unmanaged virtual machines - one master and one worker node provisioned using [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).
+This setup requires 2 virtual machines - one master and one worker node provisioned using [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm/).

-### Virtual Machine Specs
+#### Virtual Machine Specs

 Both the master and worker node have the same specs: